FarronF/limerick-council-meetings/meetings/2023/04/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 1st March 2023.md

 derelict units that will be refurbished and made ready for the rental market and not just

-principle places of residence for the owner”.---
+principle places of residence for the owner”.
+---
 4

 4.